 - Consulted (C): Those whose opinions are sought; and with whom there is two-way communication.

 - Informed (I): Those who are kept up-to-date on progress, often only on completion of the task or deliverable; and with whom there is just one-way communication.

-Below is a list of the 6 (six) most common steps in developing a Responsibility Assignment Matrix.
+Below is a list of the 6 (six) most common steps in developing a Responsibility Assignment Matrix (RAM).

 - Step 2: Identify all project stakeholders

-- Step 3: Determine responsible and accountability level for each task
+- Step 3: Determine responsibility and accountability level for each task and deliverable

-- Step 4: Assign stakeholder to each task
+- Step 4: Assign stakeholders to each task

 - Step 5: Assign overall stakeholder

 - Step 6: Ensure all stakeholder know their responsibility